2stacks/2stacks.github.io/_posts/2019-09-06-bare-metal-to-kubernetes-part-2.md

     --subnet-range 192.168.10.0/24 --gateway 192.168.10.1 --dns-nameserver 192.168.10.1 --network ext_net
 ```

->Refer to [Part 1]({% post_url 2019-08-05-bare-metal-to-kubernetes-part-1 %}) of this series for the networks and interfaces
+>Refer to [Part 1]({% post_url 2019-08-05-bare-metal-to-kubernetes-part-1 %}) of this series for a description of the networks
->we created to support the Openstack installation.
-Note: additional subnets can be created within a network (ex.
-IPv6) if
+>and interfaces required to support the Openstack installation.
+The subnet you create here must be routable in your
->the underlying physical network supports it.
+>environment.

 The second network type we'll create is a self-service network.
 These networks allow non privileged users of the Openstack
 installation to create project specific networks.
 Typically they employ GRE or VXLAN as overlays and require an Openstack